-Although social media is a great tool for staying connected, all of the flashy posts could cause you to experience the fear of missing out, or FOMO.
+Although social media is a great tool for staying connected, all of the flashy posts could cause you to feel worse and experience the fear of missing out, or FOMO.
 Comparing your life to another’s can make it easy for you to justify spending money in order to fit in.
 However, there are many ways to make fond memories without breaking the bank.
 These 10 U.S. students share how they got creative to satisfy both the fear of missing out and the requirements of their budget to overcome FOMO in college.

 1. Host a movie night